lambdanil/astOS/README.md

 * This can be configured in a script (ie. a crontab script) for easy and safe automatic updates

 #### Custom boot configuration
-* If you need to use a custom grub configuration, chroot into an overlay and edit ```/etc/default/grub```, then deploy the snapshot and reboot
+* If you need to use a custom grub configuration, chroot into a snapshot and edit ```/etc/default/grub```, then deploy the snapshot and reboot

 #### chroot into snapshot
 * Once inside the chroot the OS behaves like regular Arch, so you can install and remove packages using pacman or similar